 The trio’s tales of life in inner city Toxteth after George abandoned them are harrowing.
 Liverpool in the 1930s was a city where around 15 per cent of the population lived below the poverty line.
 Kim’s grandmother had to sell everything to keep going.
 There was no furniture, they drank from jam jars, the three girls shared a bed.
 The sisters don’t even possess a picture of their father, beyond one where he can just be glimpsed peering from behind a curtain.

-One possible clue to his whereabouts is a newspaper cutting from 1980.
+One possible clue to his whereabouts is an old newspaper cutting from 1980.
 It’s the story of a wedding dress handed down through generations of the Baughs.
 Using the cutting as a starting point, Kim is able to track down two of George’s sisters, Edna and Amy.
 George, Kim learns, disappeared from their lives too.
 A picture emerges of a man who was son of an alcoholic and constantly ran away from home.
 George’s sisters think he may have emigrated to the USA.

 There’s a grain of truth here.
 Checking passenger records, Kim’s amazed to learn that George was a stowaway on a ship to New York in 1935, but was sent home.